East Tennessee: In popular culture

-Davy Crockett
+movie series, featured traditional mountain music.
+"ChristyFest", held each summer, is dedicated to the novel, musical, TV series, and movies, and includes live folk music.
+The television film Dolly Parton's Coat of Many Colors aired on NBC in 2015.
+The film was inspired by her 1971 song and album of the same name, and recounts her childhood in the mountains of East Tennessee.
+The film was generally praised by critics, and received the Tex Ritter Award from the Academy of Country Music.

+The folk hero Daniel Boone, who helped explore East Tennessee, was honored in the soundtrack for the television series Daniel Boone, which ran from 1964 until 1970.
+The last of three versions of the theme song was sung by The Imperials, a Grammy-winning Christian music group.
 The Ballad of Davy Crockett helped to popularize the 1955 film Davy Crockett, King of the Wild Frontier.
 First recorded and introduced on the television series Disneyland in 1954, it has been covered by a number of artists, most notably Tennessee Ernie Ford.
-The song's lyrics say Crockett was "born on a mountaintop in Tennessee", but his actual birthplace was in Limestone, Tennessee, the location of Davy Crockett Birthplace State Park.
+The song's lyrics say Davy Crockett was "born on a mountaintop in Tennessee", but his actual birthplace was in Limestone, Tennessee, the location of Davy Crockett Birthplace State Park.
 In addition to his renowned frontier exploits and military service, Crockett served Tennessee as a state legislator and Congressman.

-Daniel Boone

-The folk hero Daniel Boone, who helped explore East Tennessee, was honored in the soundtrack for the television series Daniel Boone, which ran from 1964 until 1970.
-The last of three versions of the theme song was sung by The Imperials, a Grammy-winning Christian music group.